 Rochelle Reiter: [00:10:03] Yeah, absolutely.
 What are some of the standout trends you’ve seen in digital marketing?

 Christine Moorman: [00:10:08] We asked companies about where they were on the digital marketing transformation, which most companies are undertaking during these last few years, and most companies were still at the nascent stage.
-Sixty percent were either nascent, meaning they’re still taking early steps to design and visualize their transformations or an emerging state, meaning they’re building non integrated digital elements.
-Now, only twenty-seven percent reported themselves in a more integrated set of activities, meaning they’re they’re integrating things across the company, and only eleven percent were fully institutionalized or established with their digital activities.
-You know, we still have a far way to go in terms of what marketers and what the rest of the organization needs to do in in creating that digital transformation.
+Sixty percent were either nascent, meaning they’re still taking early steps to design and visualize their transformations or an emerging state, meaning they’re building non-integrated digital elements.
+Now, only 27% reported themselves in a more integrated set of activities, meaning they’re integrating things across the company, and only 11% were fully institutionalized or established with their digital activities.
+You know, we still have a far way to go in terms of what marketers and what the rest of the organization needs to do in creating that digital transformation.
 So when we asked, for example, what types of investments companies were making to improve the performance of their digital marketing activities, the dominant response was the optimization of.
 Company website, which.
 That seems sort of table stakes to me.